pnnl/tesp/doc/examples/SGIP1_Example.rst

     - Evaluate the value exchange for residential customers in terms of comfort lost and monetary compensation.
     - Evaluate the impacts of increasing rooftop solar PV penetration and energy storage on the transactive system performance.
     - Demonstrate the capabilities of TESP to perform transactive system co-simulations.

+The software version of this study implemented in TESP is similar to but not identical to earlier versions used to produce results found in :cite:`Hammerstrom:2017ta` and :cite:`Huang:2018kt`.
+As such the specific values presented here may differ from those seen in the aforementioned publications.

 Valuation Model